jampp/geeks/_src/_posts/2018-09-07-writing-custom-presto-functions.markdown

 ## Pitfalls

 {% blockquote King Richard III %}
-My kingdom for a discernible stack trace!
+    "My kingdom for a discernible stack trace!"
 {% endblockquote %}

 Developing software never is a smooth-sailing kind of deal (where's the fun in that?), so be prepared to stare into weird looking stack traces.